noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

-  .effectTotal // convert sync logic to a zio effect, CANNOT be used if errors could be thrown .either // catches all failures, i.e surface failures, converts ZIO[R, E, A] to ZIO[R, Nothing, Either[E, A]] .ensuring(finallyEffect) // runs finally if prev effect fails for any reason, aka tryThis.ensuring(thisRunsOnFailure) .fail(anything) // see `# Fail`
+  .effectTotal // convert sync logic to a zio effect, CANNOT be used if errors could be thrown .either // catches all failures, i.e surface failures, converts ZIO[R, E, A] to ZIO[R, Nothing, Either[E, A]] .ensuring(finallyEffect) // runs finally if prev effect fails for any reason, aka tryThis.ensuring(thisRunsOnFailure) .environment[T] // retrieves the effect matching type T, its return type should be Any indicating all requirements have been satisfied
+  .fail(anything) // see `# Fail`
   .flatMap[B](result => effect(result)) // sequently run effects
   .fold(errLam, sucLamb) // handle both failure and success non-effectively, success receives the result of err if its called